We’ve been busy.

 Do people really want to see our logo on the right hand side of their pages?
 Particularly if they purposely embed our functionality as a substitute for a traditional comment service like Disqus, LiveFyre or facebook comments.
 Maybe so, after all each of those services have some attribution that involves placement of their logo whenever they’re embedded.

 But we’re not like those projects.
-We’re a non-profit.
-We don’t care about branding in the same way a venture-funded startup might.
 Our goal is to enable a vibrant, thriving community of citizens of the world.
 Full stop.

 We suspect that if an open standard for annotation is successful long term that our front end will eventually be built into the browser, where it belongs, in addition to being duplicated, enhanced, or possibly reinvented by others leveraging a common API.
 That sounds like success to us.
 It means our job on the front end right now is to create a phenomenal reference implementation for the user interface that, for instance, Mozilla might build into Firefox.